 - turnover reflecting the share of revenue from green activities of investee companies

 - capital expenditure

 (CapEx) showing the

 green investments

 made by investee

 companies, e.g. for a

 transition to a green

 economy.

 - operational expenditure (OpEx) reflecting green operational activities of investee companies.

+Enabling activities

-Enabling activities directly enable other activities to make a substantial contribution to an contribution to an environmental objective.
+directly enable other activities to make a substantial contribution to an environmental objective.

-Transitional activities are activities for which low-carbon alternatives are not yet available
+are activities for which low-carbon alternatives are not yet available and among others have greenhouse gas emission levels corresponding to the best performance.